 \subsection{Study 2: Co-design Workshops}

-Based on literature and survey data, an initial framework was developed and subsequently refined through three stakeholder workshops (learners and experts).
-We adopted a qualitative approach to explore digital teacher integration in MOOCs, specifically examining usage patterns, attitudes, and future expectations to optimize the design process and learner experience.
+Based on literature and survey data, an initial design framework was developed and subsequently refined through three stakeholder workshops (learners and experts).
+We adopted a qualitative approach to explore digital teacher integration in online learning (e.g., MOOCs), specifically examining usage patterns, attitudes, and future expectations to optimize the design process and learner experience.

-\subsubsection{Participants}
+\subsubsection{Participants.}

 We recruited eighteen participants ($11$female, $7$ male; $M=25.41$, $SD=3.5$) from a technology university.
 The participants represented four domains: technician ($n=3$), educator ($n=6$), user experience/interface designer (UX/UI designer) ($n=3$), and learner ($n=6$).
 All of them were familiar with AI and digital teacher concepts.
 For the study, they were randomly assigned to one of three balanced, interdisciplinary groups, each comprising one or two expert from every domain.